Authenticity and Modernity Party: Development since 2009

 Mohamed Cheikh Biadillah was elected as the first secretary-general on 22 February 2009.

 In the 2009 communal elections, the party won the greatest number of seats, replacing the Istiqlal Party as the leading force.
 Due to defections from other parties, the PAM became a major force in parliament.
 In October 2009, it took over the presidency of the House of Councillors.

 On the eve of the 2011 parliamentary election the PAM formed an alliance with seven other political parties of very disparate political outlooks called the "Alliance for Democracy".
 The party won 47 out of 325 seats in the election, becoming the fourth-largest party in the parliament.
-After the victory of the Islamist PJD, the PAM announced it would go into opposition.
+After the Islamist PJD formed a coalition government, the PAM announced it would sit in the opposition.

 The PAM won 102 seats in the October 2016 parliamentary election, an increase of 55, making it the second largest party.

 The PAM won 87 seats in the 2021 parliamentary election, a fall of 15 seats since the last election, but still remaining the second largest party.

+Ideology

+The Party of Authenticity and Modernity adopts a political framework based on combining constitutional monarchy, modernity and social democracy within a reformist vision that seeks to reconcile the continuity of the Kingdom's constitutional principles with openness to democratic values and human rights.
+The party presents social democracy as a political choice that balances individual freedom and economic initiative on the one hand with social justice, solidarity and the welfare state on the other, while recognizing the role of the market economy in economic activity.
+This places its political framework closer to social liberalism than to traditional socialism or pure economic liberalism.
+Modernity, in its conception, also constitutes a framework for the modernization of the state, society and institutions, while «authenticity» refers to attachment to national identity and foundational principles, resulting in a reformist vision that seeks to combine national identity with political and social modernity.

+Political orientation

+The Party of Authenticity and Modernity is generally classified within the political centre, with a social-liberal and reformist orientation, while some classifications place it in a centrist position with elements of the centre-left, owing to its advocacy of social democracy, the welfare state and social justice.
+However, the latter classification is not universally accepted, as the literature varies in determining the party's position on the political spectrum.
+This is partly related to the nature of its syncretic political framework, which combines constitutional monarchy, a market economy, social modernity and institutional reform.
+Political studies have also characterized the party as one of the political forces close to the monarchy within Morocco's political system.
+This distinguishes its position from that of the traditional Moroccan left and makes its political classification based on a combination of monarchical, reformist and modernist references rather than on an explicit alignment with either the political right or left.